 - It is unlawful to harass or offend workers of color by hurling ethnic slurs or making derogatory racial remarks or other conduct that promotes a hostile, intimidating working environment

-If you have further questions or concerns on the above, contact our firm to speak with our team of New York City discrimination lawyers.
+If you have further questions or concerns about the above, contact our firm to speak with our discrimination lawyers.

 In order to file a complaint, an employee has several options, they may: